pilotmoon/popclipweb/site/support.md

 On the [PopClip Forum](https://forum.popclip.app/) you can ask questions, share creations, and discuss PopClip with the developer and other users.
 News and announcements by Nick are posted there too.

-## Twitter
+## X / Twitter

-PopClip has a Twitter account at [@PopClipApp](https://twitter.com/popclipapp).
+PopClip's account is [@PopClipApp](https://twitter.com/popclipapp).
 Follow for occasional news and updates.